phaker97/omd/README.md

 Convert a Markdown file to HTML and open it in your browser:

-omd --static-mode README.md
+omddd --static-mode README.md

-If no file is specified, `omd` will read from `stdin`:
+If no file is specified, `omdd` will read from `stdin`:

-cat README.md | omd --static-mode
+cat README.md | omdd --static-mode

 #### Server Mode (Live Preview)

 Start a local server to preview your Markdown file with live-reload functionality:

-omd README.md
+omdd README.md

 Open [http://localhost:3030](http://localhost:3030) in your browser.
 Whenever you save changes to `README.md`, the browser will automatically reload to reflect the updates.